Ichiro Suzuki: International career

-Suzuki played for the Japan national baseball team in the inaugural World Baseball Classic in March 2006.
-During the March 15 Japan-Korea game, Suzuki was booed by some spectators during every at-bat, reportedly in response to a previous statement that he wanted to "beat South Korea so badly that the South Koreans won't want to play Japan for another 30 years."
+Suzuki played for the Japan national team in the inaugural World Baseball Classic in March 2006.
+During the March 15 Japan–South Korea game, Suzuki was booed by some spectators during every at-bat, reportedly in response to a previous statement that he wanted to "beat South Korea so badly that the South Koreans won't want to play Japan for another 30 years."
 That, however, was an incorrect translation mostly spread to the public through ESPN.
 Suzuki was variously quoted as saying "I want to win in a way that the opponent would think, 'we cannot catch up with Japan for the coming 30 years'.
 We should not merely win the games."
-Japan would later beat Korea in the playoffs and win the tournament after defeating Cuba 10–6 in the finals.
-For the tournament, Suzuki had twelve hits including a home run, seven runs, and four stolen bases.
+Japan would later beat South Korea in the playoffs and win the tournament after defeating Cuba 10–6 in the finals.
+For the tournament, Suzuki had 12 hits including a home run, seven runs, and four stolen bases.
+He was named to the All-WBC team.

-2009: Second WBC championship

-Despite struggling uncharacteristically during most of the tournament, Suzuki provided the game-winning hit in the Championship game against South Korea.
-With two outs in the top of the tenth inning, he broke a 3–3 tie with a two-run single off a ball in the dirt.
-This would prove to be the margin of victory in Japan's 5–3 defeat of South Korea.
-Suzuki ended the night 4-for-6, bringing his total to 6-for-10 in WBC championship games.
+Despite struggling uncharacteristically during most of the 2009 WBC, Suzuki provided the game-winning hit in the championship game against South Korea.
+With two outs in the top of the 10th inning, he broke a 3–3 tie with a two-run single off a ball in the dirt.
+This would prove to be the margin of victory in Japan's 5–3 victory.
+Suzuki ended the night 4-for-6, bringing his total to 6-for-10 in the first two WBC championship games.